Cardinal-Cryptography/bulletin-board-example/contracts/README.md

 1. Install PolkadotJS browser extension.
 2. Create new account.
-3. Fund the account via Aleph Zero TestNet fauce - https://faucet.test.azero.dev/.
+3. Fund the account via Aleph Zero TestNet faucet - https://faucet.test.azero.dev/.

 #### Prerequisities for interacting with Local Node

-1. Spin up the local network - follow the [official Aleph Zero guid](https://github.com/Cardinal-Cryptography/aleph-node#local-network).
+1. Spin up the local network - follow the [official Aleph Zero guide](https://github.com/Cardinal-Cryptography/aleph-node#local-network).
 2. Import Alice's key to PolkadotJS browser extension.
     * Open up the PolkadotJS extension, click on the plus sign and _Import account from pre-existing seed_
     * For local Aleph Zero network, we will use one of the pre-funded accounts: Alice.
 In the _Existing 12 or 24-word mnemonic seed_ paste in the following `0xe5be9a5092b81bca64be81d212e7f2f9eba183bb7a90954f7b76361f6edb5c0a`.